2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 Check out the health and medical administrative services bachelor's degree programs at these schools if you want to attend one of the most popular in Ohio.

 Our 2023 rankings named Ohio University - Athens Campus the most popular school in Ohio for health and medical administrative services students working on their bachelor’s degree.
-Located in the distant town of Athens, OHIO Athens is a public school with a fairly large student population.
+Located in the distant town of Athens, OHIO Athens is a public school with a very large student population.

 Women make up 75% of the health and medical administrative services majors at the school.